Discernment Counseling: Support for Couples Facing Uncertainty

 What if we decide to separate or divorce?

-If you decide to separate, discernment counseling can help you move forward with greater clarity, respect, and emotional understanding, which can be especially helpful if children or pets are involved.
+If you decide to separate, discernment counseling can help facilitate next steps, which can be especially helpful if children, pets, assets, etc are involved.

 Is discernment counseling covered by insurance?

-Couple and discernment counseling are often not covered by insurance.
+Couples and discernment counseling are often not covered by insurance.
 An itemized receipt can be provided to you if you would like to submit this work to your insurance for out of network coverage.
-I am happy to guide you in how to submit and what questions to ask your insurance carrier to find out the important information they are obligated to disclose to you, with the right questions.
+I am happy to guide you in how to communicate with your insurance provider.

 Next